asinha639/cellivista/README.md

 ```
 ## Testing

-Cellivista includes an automated unit test suite built with `testthat`.
+`cellivista` includes an automated unit test suite built with `testthat`.
 The tests use small synthetic datasets to validate the application's core analysis functions, input validation, and error handling without requiring external datasets.

 Run the tests locally: